-- declare or lodge proper documents to the department
+- declaring or lodging proper documents to the department

-- advise the department about preferred option (for example presenting supporting documentation, inspection, treatment, export or destruction)
+- advising the department about preferred option (for example presenting supporting documentation, inspection, treatment, export or destruction)

-- present the consignment with a biosecurity concern (including opening and resealing the consignment) to the department for inspection
+- presenting the consignment with a biosecurity concern (including opening and resealing the consignment) to the department for inspection

-- be present to observe inspection of the consignment by the department
+- observing inspection of the consignment by the department

-- deliver the consignment to the importer after it has been released from biosecurity control.
+- delivering the consignment to the importer after it has been released from biosecurity control.

-As the couriers are responsible for above actions, you may wish to contact your courier in the first instance to seek an explanation of your query.
-If you are not satisfied with the courier’s explanation or need further clarification, please contact the department on 1800 900 090 (free call from land phone within Australia) and you may be referred to a representative from Inspection Services.
+You may wish to contact your courier in the first instance to seek an explanation of your query.
+If you are not satisfied with the courier’s explanation or require further clarification, please contact the department on 1800 900 090 (free call within Australia) and you may be referred to a representative from Inspection Services.

-Mailing Goods to Australia.
-The BICON describes import conditions of any particular item.
-If you’re an international student it’s important to tell your friends and family overseas about Australia’s biosecurity laws and ask them not to send prohibited food, plant material and animal products.
+If you’re an international student tell your friends and family overseas about Australia’s biosecurity laws and ask them not to send food, plant material and animal products.

 Fees and charges are regularly reviewed.